Thousands of children orphaned, rejected as Ebola wrecks families

 UNICEF, meanwhile, says it has only received 25 percent of the $200 million it needs to help children and families affected by the crisis.
 Fontaine appealed for "more courage, more creativity, and far more resources."

-In Macenta in southeast Guinea, near where Ebola was first confirmed in March, a creche has been set up for children whose parents are being treated at an Ebola centre run by medical charity Medecins Sans Frontieres (MSF).
+In Macenta in southeast Guinea, near where Ebola was first confirmed in March, a crèche has been set up for children whose parents are being treated at an Ebola center run by medical charity Medecins Sans Frontieres (MSF).

 Adults who have survived Ebola have suffered from stigma in their communities.
 UNICEF hopes to tap into their experiences to increase the number of people ready to look after children.